|This is an unofficial version.

 (b) to all public utilities owned or operated by, or under the control of, any company or corporation that is subject to the legislative authority of the province, or which has by virtue of any agreement with any municipality, submitted to the jurisdiction and control of the board;

-(c) to every person, company, or corporation, and local authority owning, operating, or controlling any public utility, including any railway, street railway, or tramway, to which the jurisdiction of the Legislature extends.
+(c) to every person, company, or corporation, and local authority owning, operating, or controlling any public utility to which the jurisdiction of the Legislature extends.

 2(2) Notwithstanding subsection (1), a pipeline to which The Oil and Gas Act applies is not a public utility until it is declared under clause (4)(b) to be a public utility.